armchair-traveller/sashui/README.md

 > A function that is called when an element is created, taking the element and optional parameters as arguments.

 And you can do all sorts of things with actions.
-It's a simple concept that can allow you to do the same thing managing state and behaviors with HTML.
+It's a simple concept that can allow you to do the same thing managing state and behaviors with elements, and in my humble opinion is a better step forward towards the main goals of renderless components.
 Since it's just a function performed on an element, you can coordinate all sorts of crazy things and create interop with your own state.
 And speaking of state, we have a simple solution: stores.

 So that's what this library is about.
 A Headless UI port for Svelte, using **actions and stores**.
 Sometimes it uses components for their slot props, especially when it doesn't make sense to manually manage each piece of state in a list, but most of the time all it is actions and stores (oh and of course a whoooole lotta vanilla JS DOM manipulation).